vladelaina/Catime/PRIVACY.md

   When you manually check for updates or enable the automatic update feature, the program connects to the GitHub API:
   `https://api.github.com/repos/vladelaina/Catime/releases/latest`
   It only sends basic HTTP requests and the user agent string `"Catime Update Checker"`, **without any personal data**.

+* **Data Monitor**
+  If you configure a monitor (e.g., GitHub Stars), the application connects directly to the respective service API (e.g., `api.github.com`) to fetch data.
+  * Requests are made directly from your computer to the service provider.
+  * **All network communications are encrypted using HTTPS (TLS/SSL).**
+  * Authentication tokens are used solely for these requests and are never sent to any other third-party servers.

 ## Data Protection and Deletion